RU2018-CS520/Assignment1-Path-Planning-and-Search-Algorithms/docs/description.md

 ```
 int blockCount in [1 : inf]: The number of blocks have been opened.
 A reference of how hard the maze is.
 list goalPath with element (row, col): a path from S to G. [] if not exist.
 REMEMBER: maze.path = goalPath
-int maxDepth in [1 : inf]: the max depth of explored blocks, another way to measure how hard the maze is
+int maxFringe in [1 : inf]: The max size of this algorithm's fringe.
+Another reference of how hard the maze is.
 ```

 **usage:**